simplesourcing/simplesourcing.github.io/pages/docs/simple_sagas/development/architecture.md

 * Using the [client API](/simple_sagas_client_api.html) from any JVM application.

 [Saga actions](/simple_sagas_key_concepts.html#actions-and-commands) must share a common underlying type.
 See the [serialization page](/simple_sagas_serialization.html#saga-action-command-type) for more details on this.

+The deployment requirements and setup are identical to those for [Simple Sourcing](/simple_sourcing_deployment.html).